polyphene/docs.holium.org/docs/command-reference/module/import.md

 ## Description

-Command used to import a new holium module in a project.
+Command used to import a new Holium module in a project.
 The bytecode specified for the module has to be a wasm bytecode compiled using one of the holium SDKs.

 ### Usage